Ophthalmic Pathology Fellowship

 Each year we accept applications for fellowship positions to start the following July.
 Interviews will occur in early Fall.

-Please submit application & required documents to: Gabby Barela.
+Please submit application & required documents to: email@example.com.
 Letters of Recommendation are to be sent directly by the office of the referee providing the recommendation.
-Letters of Recommendation may be emailed directly to: email@example.com or, they can be mailed to the following address:
+Letters of Recommendation may be emailed directly to: firstname.lastname@example.org.

 Ophthalmic Pathology Fellowship Coordinator